THE INDUSTRY LEADER FOR ONLINE

-- Demonstrate the ability to implement effective assessment methods in the early childhood setting
+Demonstrate the ability to implement effective assessment methods in the early childhood education setting

-- Identify elements of a developmentally appropriate curriculum and overall learning environment in the early childhood setting
+Identify elements of a developmentally appropriate curriculum and overall learning environment in the early childhood education setting

 - Must be 18 years of age or older